Career Advice

 Office Design: Why Does It Matter?

-We may receive compensation when you click on links to products from our partners.
+We may receive compensation when you click on product links from our partners.
+For more information, please see our disclosure policy.

-For years people did not put much thought into how our environments affected our mental states, emotional states, and overall well being.
+For years people did not put much thought into how our environments affected our mental states, emotional states, and overall well-being.
 Spaces were laid out with little thought, in whatever ways were the easiest or the least expensive.
 Over time, the field of environmental psychology has grown, and with it, research on the effect that surroundings can have on humans.

 In our increasingly competitive world, office managers are beginning to look into ways of increasing the productivity of their employees, as well as their satisfaction, to keep great employees from jumping ship to another company or workplace.
 As well, with the ever-growing remote work options available, offices are no longer just competing with other workspaces, but with the comfort of people’s homes.